• Home

 PREPARATION

-- A thermometer (though you can manage without one)
+- Have a thermometer on hand (though you can manage without one)

-• The quantity shown in the photos was for two entremets.
+• The quantity shown in the photos was enough for two entremets.

 • Melt the white chocolate and cocoa butter in a double boiler.
 You can melt them together in the same container.

-• Mix them, then add the oil-food based coloring.
+• Stir to combine, then add the fat-soluble coloring.

-• Blend with an immersion blender.
-Add more coloring depending on the desired color intensity.
+• Blend with the immersion blender.
+Add more coloring if you want a deeper shade.

 • Pour the mixture through a fine sieve into the spray gun reservoir and use immediately at 42°C (107.6°F).

-• For a small quantity, pour the mixture into a small jar or container and place it in the reservoir.
+• For smaller quantities, pour the mixture into a small jar or container before placing it into the reservoir.

-• Remove the entremets from the freezer and unmold it onto a cake turntable if possible.
-Run your hand over it to remove any frost.
+• Remove the mousse cake from the freezer and unmold it onto a cake turntable, if possible.
+Gently run your hand over the surface to remove any frost.

-• Test your spray gun on the side before spraying the entremets.
-This will prevent the initial sputter, which can cause unattractive clumps on the entremets.
+• Test your spray gun on the side before spraying the mousse cake.
+This helps avoid the initial sputter that can create unattractive clumps on the surface.

-• Once the entremets is covered, stop.
-If you spray a thick layer, the velvet texture will crack.
-Refer to the tips at the beginning of the article.
+• Once the mousse cake is evenly coated, stop spraying.
+Avoid applying too thick a layer, as it may cause the velvet texture to crack.
+(Refer to the tips at the beginning of the article.)

-• Transfer to a serving dish and decorate as desired.
-Let thaw for 6 hours in the refrigerator or 2 hours at room temperature.
-Slow defrost is better.
+• Transfer the mousse cake to a serving dish and decorate as desired.
+Let it thaw for 6 hours in the refrigerator or 2 hours at room temperature, slow defrosting gives the best texture.

-• You can refreeze an entremets with velvet texture.
+• You can safely refreeze a mousse cake with a velvet texture.

-• Once your entremets is in the refrigerator, immediately clean the spray gun following the tips above.
-If you have leftover glaze, store it in an airtight container in a dry place until next use.
-You can reheat it in a water bath or microwave.
+• If you have any leftover glaze, store it in an airtight container in a dry place until the next use.
+You can reheat it in a water bath or microwave before using it again.

-• I hope this article helps you in choosing a spray gun and in perfectly spraying your entremets for a beautiful presentation.
+• I hope this article helps you select the right spray gun and master the art of perfectly spraying your mousse cakes for a stunning presentation.

 velvet spray effect